ElvinOuyang/elvinouyang.github.io/_posts/2017-06-16-gtd-detailed-data-mining.md

 ![](/assets/images/gtd/2017-06-16-gtd-detailed-data-mining_files/figure-markdown_github/9.png)

 It appears that attacks in the West Coast cluster around Portland, Northern California, and Los Angeles metro area.
-The map indicates that attacks with foreign connections happened more than those without foreign connections.
+The map indicates that attacks with foreign connections happened more often than those without.
 This finding again supports that attacks with foreign connections cluster around coastal areas.

-### Question 3: Did attacks from different era happened in different locations?
+### Question 3: Did Attacks from Different Eras Happen in Different Locations?

 Another aspect I would like to explore on the map is how are attacks spreading out across the U.S. in different eras.
-I broke down the `iyear` variable into three eras - "1970s-1980s","1990s", and "Since 2000" - to roughly reflect the time before the Cold War ends, the 1990s, and the era after "9.11".
+I broke down the `iyear` variable into three eras - *1970s-1980s*,*1990s*, and *Since 2000* - to roughly match the time before the Cold War ended, the 1990s, and the era after "9.11".

 ``` r
 g15 <- basemap + geom_point(aes(x = longitude, y = latitude,